How to Use This Toolkit

 The Family Flourishing Index

-SEED's composite metric—the Family Flourishing Index (FFI)—integrates indicators across all three domains into a single score that tracks generational progress for participating families.
-The FFI is not a replacement for domain-specific metrics.
-It is a synthesizing instrument that answers the question: Is this family, taken as a whole, better positioned for generational flourishing than it was at baseline?9
+SEED's composite metric, the Family Flourishing Index (FFI), integrates indicators across all three domains into a single score that tracks generational progress for participating families.
+The FFI synthesizes domain-specific metrics and answers one question: Is this family, taken as a whole, better positioned for generational flourishing than it was at baseline?9

 Economic security (25%): Household income relative to living wage, employment stability, savings/debt ratio.